 The actual Falcon 1 is a fairly traditional looking rocket.
-It stands 70 feet tall, has a 5.5 foot diameter, separates into two stages, and runs on kerosene.
+It stands 70 feet tall, has a 5.5 foot diameter, separates into two stages, has an aluminum casing and runs on a kerosene/liquid oxygen fuel source.
 A typical flight goes as follows: after the ignition of the rocket, Stage 1(known as Merlin) separates to Stage 2 (called Kestral) after 169 seconds and at a height of 297,000 feet.
 About 5 seconds later and 27,000 feet later, the Stage 2 rockets will fire.
 194 seconds after launch, the next separation occurs at 429,000 feet and by 552 seconds after launch the rocket’s fuel supply will be exhausted.
 The rocket is now at 1,333,200 feet.
 18 seconds later, the payload Falcon 1 carries with is deployed, entering an orbit of 317 miles above the Earth.
-SS1 could only get to 2% of this height (28, 30, 32).
+SS1 could only get to 2% of this height (Lemley 28, 30, 32; Belfiore 168).

 The Merlin is a simple design: a pintle engine with “high pressure coaxial fuel injection.”
-It mixes kerosene with liquid oxygen and ignites it out of one engine.
+It mixes kerosene with liquid oxygen using a turbo pump, sending it to the combustion chamber where it ignites out of one engine with one injector, further driving down costs.
 This is totally different from the Space Shuttle, which has 100’s of little injectors that ignite.
 With this capability, Merlin can generate 75,000 pounds of thrust.
 It also has an added bonus: it can be shutdown at any point in the flight, unlike the Space Shuttle.
 So long as Falcon 1 proves its worth over and over again, Musk has designs for the Falcon V, which puts 5 Merlins together and can carry 10,000 pounds of cargo into space at about $15.8 million a launch.
-For the same payload amount, Boeing charges $60 million (32-3).
+For the same payload amount, Boeing charges $60 million (Lemley 32-3, Belfiore 176).
 Falcon V would be almost 75% cheaper!

 Unfortunately, the Space X program did suffer a setback on March 26, 2006.
 The Falcon 1’s rockets caught on fire 25 seconds after is launched off Omelek, an island in the Pacific.
 The system responded to it by shutting down the engines and it fell back to Earth.
 After reviewing the data, it was determined that a fuel component was not properly secured, which led to a leak.
 The main computer even detected it and told HQ about it about 6 minutes before the launch but since no automatic kill-switch was programmed for it, nothing happened.
 Now Space X has a procedure for it and over ten times as many unlikely scenarios, just in case (16).